Sunset (Breaking Bad): Production

 The episode was written and directed by John Shiban.
 It took almost two weeks for the writing team to figure how to have Walt avert Hank when stuck in the RV.

 Broadcast

 The episode aired on AMC in the United States and Canada on April 25, 2010.

 Reception

 Donna Bowman gave "Sunset" an A. Seth Amitin gave the episode a 9/10, "Amazing", praising the intensity in the climax despite no character being in direct danger.

 In Breaking Bad 101: The Complete Critical Companion, Alan Sepinwall writes that the conclusion of Sunset is very "old-school Breaking Bad", because of the way Jesse and Walt manage to make a bad problem worse, only for Walt to think of an ingenious solution to get out of the situation.

-In 2019 The Ringer ranked "Sunset" as the 33rd best out of the 62 total Breaking Bad episodes.
+In 2019, The Ringer ranked "Sunset" as the 33rd best out of the 62 total Breaking Bad episodes.
+Vulture ranked it 41st overall.

 Viewership

 The episode's original broadcast was viewed by 1.64 million people, which was an increase from the 1.61 million of the previous episode, "Más".